dvavasour/Learning_Notes/DVA-C01/README.md

 ## AWS Inspector
 Freestanding service that runs across a VPC and creates a report on what's open and accessible

+IAM Policy Simulator show which policies allowed or denied actions.

 # EC2
 ## EBS
 There's gp2 (up to 16,000 IOPS per volume), io1 (50 IOPS/GB up to 64,000 per volume) and the new io2 (500 IOPS/GB up to 64,000 per volume and 99.999% durability) for SSD